Pharmaceutical Disposal and Water Quality

 Why the Concern Now?

 Until very recently chemical diagnostic technology was not able to detect these chemicals in water because the concentrations were below detectable limits.
-Now that it is possible to detect parts-per-trillion (ppt) or nanograms per litter, we are frequently finding one or more of these chemicals in our water.
+Now that it is possible to detect parts-per-trillion (ppt) or nanograms per liter, we are frequently finding one or more of these chemicals in our water.
 Even though these concentrations seem very small and insignificant there are an extremely large number of molecules of these products in the water we drink.
-The box below may help you understand this concept.
+The Box on this page may help you understand this concept.

 What are the Current Conditions?